 Property Assessed Clean Energy, or PACE, helps property owners fund energy efficiency upgrades, on-site clean power generation projects, and water conservation retrofits.
 Under GreenFinanceSF’s owner-arranged financing model, commercial property owners can negotiate project-specific financing terms with the investor(s) of their choice, and repay the cost of the upgrade over time through their property tax bill.
 GreenFinanceSF can be used to fund a range of building performance upgrades, from high-efficiency lighting and HVAC retrofits, to solar photovoltaic systems and electric vehicle charging infrastructure.
 The combination of lower rates and longer terms greatly improves the economics of deeper energy efficiency upgrades and on-site power generation projects, and allows for positive cash-flow from day one.
 For more information, please visit greenfinanceSF.org.

 San Francisco Bay Area communities continue to have great success with group purchasing program to bring down the cost of going solar and provide access to affordable financing.
 By aggregating demand and leveraging its purchasing power, the buying group can secure a discounted price from a solar installer.
-In 2013, SF Environment is organizing a group purchasing program called San Francsico SunShares for employees of the City and County of San Francsico and member companies of the Business Council on Climate Change.
-Previously, SF Environment organized Solar@Work for small and medium size commercial properties and Solar@School for private schools in the city.
+In 2013, SF Environment is organizing a group purchasing program called Bay Area SunShares for employees of the City and County of San Francsico and member companies of the Business Council on Climate Change.
 Group purchases can be self-organized on the neighborhood level and the Solarize Guidebook will show you how!
 For additional information read our policy brief on group purchase programs.